-Cyclical breast pain is common.
-It can occur at any age after periods start, but most commonly occurs between the ages of 30 and 50.
+Cyclical breast pain is common and can occur at any stage after periods start, but commonly occurs in ages between 30 and 50.
 It does not occur in women past the menopause when the periods have stopped.

 What causes cyclical breast pain?